davidwed/ultradefrag/TestSuite/ReadMe_First.txt

            which contains a drive letter (Example: I:).
            If you do not like to create a mixed drive change the line to read: set MixedVolume=

+		c) UDF volumes are only supported on Vista and higher

     3) CHKDSK is executed before and after the fragmented files creation process, to make sure the volume is consistent.